 Many people view herbs as more trouble than they’re worth, but they’re missing out on a world of flavour.
 While dried herbs are okay (and certainly better than nothing), you cannot beat fresh herbs.

 With that in mind, in this brief article I want to reveal the easiest way to chop fresh herbs.
 I hope that by doing so, you are encouraged to incorporate them into your cooking more often.

-For us mere mortals, chopping herbs can be a pain in the ass.
-We’re not blessed with awesome knife skills and herbs are fiddly.
+For us mere mortals, chopping herbs can be a pain in the arse.
+We’re not blessed with awesome knife skills, and herbs are fiddly.
 Fortunately, I have the solution: don’t chop them.
 Instead, grab your herb of choice in your fist and just start snipping away with a pair of kitchen scissors.

 If you do want to chop your herbs finely, you still don’t need to resort to a knife.
 Just press your herbs into the bottom of a tall glass, then get your scissors in there and start snipping away.
 You’ll have a glass full of finely chopped herbs in no time at all.
 Simple!